zhwa/GraphFlow/docs/02-quick-start.md

 *Get up and running with GraphFlow parallel execution in 5 minutes*

-## Installation

-GraphFlow has **zero dependencies** - just Python 3.7+: Start Guide

-*Get up and running with GraphFlow parallel execution in 5 minutes*

 ## ⚡ Installation

 GraphFlow has **zero dependencies** - just Python 3.7+: